CAES Logo with an arch and shield

 For-credit internship experiences provide students with progressively challenging work activities and significant learning opportunities related to their major.
 The organization should provide solid orientation, training, supervision, and feedback throughout the experience.
 In order to be approved for an internship, several pieces of information are needed before gaining permission to register.
 This includes this application, approval from the faculty advisor, and a signed MOU with the university and internship site if off-campus or if an MOU does not already exist.
 Please see the UGA Course Bulletin for prerequisite information for your major's internship requirements.

-Deadline: April 15, 2024
+Deadline: July 15, 2024

 Apply Now